 The debt does present some worries.
 The interest cost of this was £24.8m last year, although most of this was interest due to vehicle manufacturers as opposed to the bank.
 There is also a reasonably sized pension deficit of £68m of which almost £13m was needed as a contribution.
 Dividends are also continuing so we can see there are many expenses to pick out.
 This being said, the show keeps on rolling on, and the company are spinning many plates at once.

 There is a lot to consider here.
-Clearly there will be more transformation and Pendragon will be more online based, and its Pinewood division offers a chance for clean, recurring revenues without the need for the levels of capex seen in the past.
+Clearly there will be more transformation and Pendragon will be more online based.
+Its Pinewood division offers a chance for clean, recurring revenues without the need for the levels of capex seen in the past.
 Without these expenses, the car dealerships would be huge machines and would genuinely convert their profits into cash.

 There is a lot of business for the money here, and if the transformation plan works Pendragon could be on a much firmer footing.
 But this is a sector with plenty of headwinds and a limited upside.
 It is difficult to see any attracting a premium rating.
 In the case of Pendragon, many of its peers appear much better off and trade at bigger discounts to their book value.
 2/5.